Xelus22/MechanicalKeyboardWiki/_entries/intro.md

 ![MechWiki](https://b.thumbs.redditmedia.com/9UKotfAgsgaOQEdo3GR-rKov6-Ulp2f3h-5KDBrLNLs.png){: .center-image }

 This is a general information page and you may be able to add or edit anything on this webpage.
+This page combines many resources into one website and helps guide users through the magical exprience of choosing a mechanical keyboard.